w3f/research/docs/polkadot/networking/3-avail-valid.md

 # Availability and Validity (A&V) networking

-Status: draft; initial outline complete & awaiting feedback
+Status: draft; accepted with a few TODO items remaining

+## TODO

+- to save time, the initial implemented version will be via gossip.
+Make a note of this.
+- use sentry nodes as proxies
-TODO: rough performance analysis & implementation notes, at the end of the doc<br/>
+- rough performance analysis & implementation notes, at the end of the doc.
-TODO: consider the pieces of relay chain blocks
+- consider the pieces of relay chain blocks.

 ## Background